Andro Giorgadze, MD

 Mechanism of Action

 The exact mechanism of action is unknown.
-Current theory is that ketamine treatments when done repeatedly stimulate growth of neurons and connections between neurons — this process is called neurogenesis
+Current theory is that ketamine treatments when done repeatedly stimulate growth of neurons and connections between neurons — this process is called neurogenesis and neuroplasticity.
+This in turn may enhance psychological flexibility and ability to change

 Other mechanisms of actions including psychotherapeutic are possible